 - Services of a professional tour escort and knowledgeable local guides for touring

 Day 1 – Welcome to Kolkata

-Arrive at Netaji Subhash Chandra International Airport, approximately 10 miles from your base in Kolkata, and transfer on your own to the 5-star Oberoi Grand Hotel.
-Here you will meet your group and tour manager and settle in for the first of a two-night stay.
+Arrive at Netaji Subhash Chandra International Airport, and transfer independently to the 5-star Oberoi Grand Hotel.
+Your group and Tour Manager await your arrival, and after meeting them, settle into your comfortable accommodations for a two-night stay.
 Overnight Kolkata.
 (D)

 Day 2 – Kolkata

 Our explorations of this metropolis begin this morning as we set out on a guided tour.
 We visit Kolkata’s brilliantly hued flower market, where the streets are transformed by blooms of all shapes and sizes.
 Other highlights include Mother Teresa's house and the Victoria Memorial, an ornate white marble structure.

 Continuing our sightseeing this afternoon, we visit the Railroad Museum in Howrah where we learn about the history of the Howrah Rail Station and some of the surrounding railways.
 There are also century-old steam engines, salon cars and coaches onsite.
 Later, we take the circular railroad train to Prinsep Ghat to visit the heritage railroad museum located here.
 Overnight Kolkata.
 (B, D)